Distribution Engine

 reports and logs

-The Assignment Settings section defines the global controls used by the Distribute Engine, including who can receive assignments and how many records they can be assigned.
+The Assignment Settings section defines the global controls used by the Distribution Engine.
+Navigate to Distribution Engine>Settings.

 Admins can map user fields to control how many records a user can receive on an hourly, daily, weekly, or monthly basis.
 If no limit is configured, the user is treated as having unlimited capacity.